 Dr. Rebecca Runting

 Rebecca's research interests span spatial planning, ecosystem services, climate change adaptation and ecological economics.
-Her focus is on examining the economic and conservation value of different modelling and planning methods in complex environments, using case studies from Australia’s coastal wetlands and the tropical forests of Indonesian Borneo.
+Her focus is on examining the economic and conservation value of different modelling and planning methods in complex environments, using case studies from Australia’s savanna's, coastal wetlands, and the tropical forests of Indonesian Borneo.

 Rebecca’s research on coastal wetlands has determined the value of using process-based models and high-resolution data for spatial planning under climate change.
 She has also developed approaches for integrating economic methods (ecosystem service markets and Modern Portfolio Theory) with conservation planning in this context.

 Her research on the island of Borneo analysed the potential of different planning strategies to achieve multiple competing public policy objectives.
 Rebecca is also exploring land-sparing and land-sharing strategies for forest management, while accounting for the spatial heterogeneity of biodiversity and ecosystem services.